 The first step is to determine initiative, or when combatants get to take their actions.
 This is a simple count down from 100, and characters act when their speed score is called.
 When the count down reaches zero, the round is over and the next round begins.

-To make a martial attack, the attacker rolls their strength die code and their agility die code, then adds any modifiers.
-The defender rolls their agility die code and their health die code, and adds any modifiers.
+To make a weapon attack, the attacker rolls their strength die code or their agility die code, then adds any modifiers.
+The defender rolls their agility die code or their health die code, and adds any modifiers.
 The highest total “wins.”
 Ties are awarded to the defender, although players may spend a karma point to win the tie instead.